Updating Customer Email References

 SQL Database Normalization FAQs

-4. Answer: Separating emails helps to avoid duplication, manage data more efficiently, and improve database performance by having a single, updateable record that reflects across all linked tables.
+- Email separation reduces duplication, facilitates more effective data management, and enhances database performance by providing a single, updated record that updates across all linked tables.

-6. Answer: A foreign key is a field in one table that uniquely identifies a row of another table.
-It is used to establish and enforce a link between the data in two tables.
+- A field in one table that uniquely identifies a row in another table is called a foreign key.
+It is employed to create and maintain a connection between the information in two tables.